bmcmurray/ardent/README.md

 #Ardent

-Self-validating smart models for Laravel Framework 4's Eloquent O/RM.
+Self-validating smart models for Laravel Framework 4's Eloquent O/RM that works with jenssegers/mongodb.

 Based on the Aware bundle for Laravel 3 by Colby Rabideau.